 Located 11 miles from the Strip in Henderson (about a 20-minute drive to the Strip) is the SpringHill Suites.
 This is an all-suite hotel which is nice to have for some extra room.

-It features free WiFi, complimentary hot breakfast and most importantly an indoor swimming pool (website).
+It features free WiFi, a complimentary hot breakfast, and, most importantly, an indoor swimming pool (website).

 La Quinta Inn & Suites Las Vegas Tropicana with an Indoor Pool